 But, when a large vein was found at what would become the Carissa Mine, the miners flooded in, bringing their families with them.
 By 1868, South Pass City boasted over 250 buildings, 1,000 people, and hundreds of claims.
-South Pass City was the first of three mining camps in what was called the Sweetwater Mining District that was established.
+South Pass City was the first of three mining camps in the Sweetwater Mining District.
 Atlantic City and Miners Delight soon followed.
 In 1870, Fort Stambaugh was built as a permanent post for U.S. Troops to protect the settlers and the miners.

 South Pass City hummed with excitement as its ½ mile-long main street boasted numerous hotels, restaurants, general stores, two newspapers, doctors, a bowling alley, and dozens of the ever-popular saloons always found in popular mining camps.

-The mining district continued to boom, growing to as many as 3,000 residents, as miners looking for investors and newspapers promoting further settlement in the area, exaggerated the amount of gold in the region.
-The settlement was so significant that it became the county seat of Carter County when the area was still part of Dakota Territory.
+The mining district continued to boom, growing to as many as 3,000 residents.
+Miners looking for investors and newspapers promoting further settlement in the area exaggerated the region’s amount of gold.
+The settlement was so significant that it became the county seat of Carter County when it was still part of Dakota Territory.
 When Carter County became part of Wyoming Territory in 1869 and the county was renamed Sweetwater, it remained the county seat until 1873.
-(Later Sweetwater County would become part of Fremont County when it was formed in 1884.)
+(Later, Sweetwater County would become part of Fremont County when it was formed in 1884.)

 Just three months later, history would be made again when South Pass City resident, Esther Hobart Morris, became the first woman to hold public office in the nation when in February 1870, she was appointed as Justice of the Peace.
 During her brief eight-month tenure, she tried 27 cases.

 Over the next several decades, South Pass City would see more good booms, as the mines would resurge briefly before being closed once again.
-Optimistic residents who stayed in the dying town, surviving by diversifying into ranching, timbering and cottage industries.
+Optimistic residents stayed in the dying town, surviving by diversifying into ranching, timbering, and cottage industries.

 Some of the most interesting buildings include the 1890 Carissa Saloon, the 1896 Smith-Sherlock Co.
 Store, the South Pass Hotel & Restaurant, and the Sweetwater County Jail.
-Mining equipment history can also be seen at the Moses Sturman Stamp Mill, the Wolverine Mine Adit, and the remains of brick kilns.
-Just north of town is the old Carissa Mine and Mill, which was purchased by the State of Wyoming in 2003 and since then, has been involved in an environmental cleanup and preparation for opening as another historic site.
+Mining equipment history can also be seen at the Moses Sturman Stamp Mill, the Wolverine Mine Adit, and brick kilns’ remains.
+Just north of town is the old Carissa Mine and Mill, which was purchased by the State of Wyoming in 2003.
+Since then, it has been involved in environmental cleanup and preparation for opening as another historic site.
 Plans will allow visitors to tour the mine and mill in the near future.
-Just south of town on a hill overlooking the historic city is the old cemetery, but, there are only four marked children’s graves.
-According to a family member who was visiting the old graveyard, she said that once South Pass City died, many families moved their family members’ remains.
+Just south of town on a hill overlooking the historic city is the old cemetery, but there are only four marked children’s graves.
+According to a family member who was visiting the old graveyard, she said that many families moved their family members’ remains once South Pass City died.

-South Pass City State Historic Site is located two miles off the intersection of Highway 28 and 131, about 35 miles south of Lander, Wyoming.
+South Pass City State Historic Site is located two miles off Highway 28 and 131, about 35 miles south of Lander, Wyoming.